nci/gsky/Documents/ows/README.md

 To use it one needs an ArcGIS Online account, either public or a time-limited free trial.
 The public account is free, but not sure whether it too is time/feature limited.

-The tutorial describes the program usage and how to use **ArcGIS Pro** as a GSKY client is explained.
+The tutorial describes the program usage.
+How to use **ArcGIS Earth** as a GSKY client will be added (not yet!).

 ArcMap_Tutorial (.pptx)
 ---